 No jewelry except a holy medal, watch, or crucifix.
-Smart watches are not allowed and may not be worn.
+Smart watches are not allowed and may not be worn during the school day and are placed in the cell phone box and locked in the classroom for the day and returned at 3 pm.
 No body sprays or colognes are allowed.